• Skip to primary navigation

 • Free Offers

-• es_MXEspañol
+• Español

-What it means when your Car is Totaled in Illinois
+What It Means When Your Car is Totaled in Illinois

 Serious car accidents often result in having your car totaled.
 This is insurance speak for a total loss on a vehicle.
 Totaling out a car is the result of a mathematical formula.
 It is used to decide that your car is no longer worth repairing because it would cost more to fix than what it is worth.
 The formula is typically based on a percentage of the car’s total value.
 Sometimes a vehicle is declared a total loss when it is simply beyond repair.
-Payment is made to the owner of the car, and the insurance company will often then sell it for scrap.
+Payment is made to the owner of the car, and the insurance company will often then sell the car for scrap.

-Whose Insurance Company pays for my total loss?
+Whose insurance company pays for my loss?

 Who pays for property damage to a vehicle, including a total loss, normally depends on who was at fault for the accident.